Jason-Adam/Jason-Adam.github.io/about.md

 title: About Me
 permalink: /about/
 ---
-### Background & Bio
+### Reason For This Blog's Existence

 Hello, and thanks for reading!
 My name is Jason, and if you've managed to stumble upon this site then it means you have a passion for data science just like I do.
 I created this blog for a couple of reasons.
 First, I wanted a creative outlet for any interesting data science projects that I work on.
 It's important in this field to craft your project/analysis/model in a way that is easily consumed by technical and non-technical folks alike.
-Second, I wanted a place to chronicle my
+Second, I wanted a place to chronicle my journey through the Data Science graduate program at Northwestern University (MSDS).
+I

 ### Contact me

 [Email Me](mailto:22adamj22@gmail.com)
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTU5MTAwMjkxN119
+eyJoaXN0b3J5IjpbNTM5NTEzNTUwXX0=
 -->